lhw-1/rgbd-pathfinder/README.md

 Currently, only image segmentation is used to find a traversable path; obstacle detection has not been implemented.

+The script is also available as a ROS Node [here](https://github.com/lhw-1/rgbd-pathfinder-ros).
+This allows the script to be used in conjunction with ROS to issue appropriate commands to the robot agent.

 ---

 ## Installation